ronf/asyncssh/docs/index.rst

       :start-line: 15

-To listen on a dynamically assigned port, the client can pass in ``0`` as the bind port.
-If the listener is successfully opened, the selected port will be available in the ``listen_port`` member variable when the :meth:`handle_open() <SSHClientLocalPortForwarder.handle_open>` method is called.
-If the listen fails, the :meth:`handle_open_error()
+To listen on a dynamically assigned port, the client can pass in ``0`` as the listening port.
+If the listener is successfully opened, the selected port will be available via the :meth:`get_port() <SSHListener.get_port>` method on the returned listener object:
-<SSHClientLocalPortForwarder.handle_open_error>` method is called
-with the exception that was raised.

-The client can limit which connections are forwarded by overriding the :meth:`accept_connection() <SSHClientLocalPortForwarder.accept_connection>` method.
-It is passed the address and port of the client attempting the connection and can return ``True`` or ``False`` to accept or reject the connection.
-The following example listens on a random port and rejects connections from ``localhost``:

    .. include:: ../examples/local_forwarding_client2.py
       :literal: